nwg-piotr/sgtk-menu/README.md

-# sway-gtk-menu
+# sgtk-menu
-This project is an attempt to create a simple menu, that behaves decently on sway and i3 window manager.
+This project is an attempt to create a simple menu, that behaves decently on sway, but also i3 window manager.
 It uses `pygobject` to create a themeable, searchable gtk3-based system menu w/ some optional features.

 ## Features

 - `.desktop` entries-based system menu;
 - search box to find what you need quickly;
-- favourites (most frequently used entries) menu above (optional argument);
+- favourites (most frequently used entries) menu above (optional `[-f | -fn FN]` argument);
-- user-defined menu below (optional argument).
+- user-defined menu below (optional `[-a | -af AF]` argument).

-As the script uses `.desktop` files only, it may be used as a replacement to wofi/rofi `--drun`, but not for `--dmenu` mode.
+As the script searches `.desktop` files only, it may be used as a replacement to wofi/rofi `--drun`, but not for `--dmenu` mode.

 ![screenshot](http://nwg.pl/Lychee/uploads/big/fbe90b3f5c8d192657a7e9ad98310d84.png)
 *The menu in Clearlooks GTK theme w/ Aqatix icons*